AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     ./05mambaforge.sh
     ```

-4. Create the `r-reticulate` Mamba virtual environment and install
+4. Create the Mamba virtual environment.
-the AlgoCompSynth-One packages.

     ```
-    ./10r-reticulate.sh
+    ./10mamba-env.sh
     ```

+    If there is an existing Mamba virtual environment, the script
+    will use it.
+Otherwise, the script will prompt for a Mamba
+    environment name to create.
+The default is `acs-1`, but you
+    can use any name.

+    The script adds aliases to `.bash_aliases` and, if it exists,
+    to `.zshrc`, aliasing `deac` to `mamba deactivate` and aliasing the
+    enviroment name to `mamba activate $MAMBA_ENV_NAME`.
+So you
+    will need to make sure the environment name does not conflict
+    with another alias you have defined.

     This will take quite a while to run.
 It first installs a number
     of Mamba packages and PyTorch.
 Then it compiles `torchaudio` from
     source.
 After that, it compiles `cupy` and `cuSignal` from source.

     If you're running it from a remote machine via `ssh`, it's
     possible the connection will time out and the job will fail.
 In this
     case, do

     ```
     /usr/bin/time ./10r-reticulate.sh > Logs/10r-reticulate.log 2>&1 &